Mobile provider 02 chooses Huawei to build its German 5G network | DW | 11.12.2019

 According to the European Union, Huawei "enjoys significant market penetration" in the EU on account of its "competitive prices and supposedly better quality."

-However, the US has claimed that China could use Huawei's 5G networks as a Trojan horse for espionage, transmitting corporate, government or military secrets transmit data to authorities in Beijing.
-Washington has repeatedly called on European countries to exclude Huawei in projects that build 5G networks.
+The US has claimed that China could use Huawei's 5G networks as a Trojan horse for espionage, transmitting corporate, government or military secrets transmit data to authorities in Beijing.
+Washington has repeatedly called on European countries to exclude Huawei in building 5G networks.

 In a 2019 study, the European Commission identified ensuring the cybersecurity of 5G networks as an "issue of strategic importance" for the EU.